MajorZiploc/django-react/README.md

 ## NOTES

+- The login flow can be a little wonky
+  - If you login and you see that the table failed to load in then:
+    - logout and relogin
 - Running on Windows outside of wsl is not supported
 - All commands listed here assume you are running them from the root of the project unless otherwise specified
 - view the project root level just.bash to see all available commands